stuartcallum/blog/content/posts/phuket.md

 ![Drum circle](https://r2-holidays.callumstu.art/se-asia/IMG_0005.jpeg)
 *The Friday night drum circle*

 A week flashed by.
 I grew restless.
 I booked a day trip to Koh Phi Phi and realised I had become Odysseus on the island of Ogygia.
 I had to escape.
-There was so much to see outside the Garden of Selina.
+There was too much to see outside the Garden of Selina.
 I deferred back to my [map of the Banana Pancake Trail](https://r2-holidays.callumstu.art/se-asia/IMG_0050.PNG) and saw my next stop - Koh Tao.
 I said my goodbyes to AJ and set sail.

 **Phuket: 1/10**